Let go of stresses, and maximise your family’s summer smiles!

 You may not be able to grant everyone’s wish, however, you will have tried to validate emotions in a calm, preventative way, avoiding having to “support and sort” in the moment which can be more stressful.
 Plus you also will have empowered them with a plan of action that you are all aware of.

-o Connect to your breath.
-Breathe in calm through your nose and breath out the stress through the mouth in a longer, gentle exhale.
+o Put your own "oxygen mask on first!"- Connect to your breath.
+Breathe in calm through your nose and breath out the stress through the mouth in a longer, gentle exhale (included with two other tools in my free Stresses To Smiles for Famlies video).

 o Imagine you are talking to them from your heart rather than you head and see them as the whole person (including things you love about them), not just their action or reaction – this will add in extra compassion and the heart says kinder words that can get better outcomes!

-o If the situation is to do with your child’s behaviour, remember that behind behaviour there is emotion.
-The angry tantrum or the teary outburst may have fear or worry behind it.
-So focus on that first rather than the behaviour (which you are not saying is acceptable but you can deal with later).
+o If the situation is to do with your child’s behaviour, remember that the angry tantrum or the teary outburst may have fear or worry behind it.
+So focus on that first rather than the behaviour (which you are not saying is acceptable, but you can deal with later).
 Perhaps something like “I can see that something has made you upset/angry.
 What can you or I do to help you to feel a bit better?”.

 3. Have water to hand and move around (especially if you are on a plane) - You get easily get dehydrated on a plane due to the air system and your body needs water -